 So the old man went to Maritzburg College for their 150th anniversary 1863-2013 on Saturday.
 Sheila ignored his protests and arranged it all, including getting free tickets.
 He’s 91 and was in the 1938 matric class when College was a mere 75yrs old.
 He bailed out around April and went to work for the GPO – general post office – then off to the war as soon as he could.

 Wonder what memories were swirling around here?
 Walking up to your familiar school entrance seventy five years after your last walk up that path.

 He thought he’d be the oldest there, but he was trumped by the only other chap from the 1930’s: 97 year old Cyril Crompton – Matric 1933!!

-He had driven down from JHB on his own! – watch out on the roads!
+Cyril had driven down from JHB on his own! – watch out on the roads!

 He’s driving back on his own tomorrow, but will be stopping off in Underberg to play bowls.

 My old man believes in much activity.
 He does woodwork and metalwork, making clocks, furniture, mosaics and turning wooden bowls, etc; Drives around buying stuff at auctions, butcheries, SPCA sales, etc. Talks about selling stuff, but seldom gets round to it – too busy buying stuff!

-All spot on except for the free tickets.
+All spot-on except for the free tickets.
 Lunch was R140 pp. The organisers wore sworn to secrecy.
 Cyril was delightful, flirting with me throughout.
 I sat between him and Dad.
 We all loved the whole day.
 Will write a proper report which I’ll send Robbie Sharratt plus a pic of Dad and Cyril.
 Love Sheila